Capital Calls: Alphawave’s IPO wipeout may drag on

 -----------------------------------------------

 Solely blaming an inflation-induced tech selloff won’t wash either.
-Shares in recently listed cybersecurity firm Darktrace jumped 5% on Thursday.
-And unlike fellow IPO flop Deliveroo, whose attempts to position itself as a state-of-the-art kebab-delivery disruptor stretched credulity, Alphawave’s cutting-edge semiconductors should be selling well given the global chip shortage.
+Shares in recently listed cybersecurity firm Darktrace (DARK.L) jumped 5% on Thursday.
+And unlike fellow IPO flop Deliveroo (ROO.L), whose attempts to position itself as a state-of-the-art kebab-delivery disruptor stretched credulity, Alphawave’s cutting-edge semiconductors should be selling well given the global chip shortage.
 Instead, investors appear to have been put off by a foamy valuation.
-Even after Thursday’s fall, Alphawave trades at 24 times estimated 2023 EBITDA including net cash, according to a Breakingviews calculation, a premium to U.S. rival Synopsys.
+Even after Thursday’s fall, Alphawave trades at 24 times estimated 2023 EBITDA including net cash, according to a Breakingviews calculation, a premium to U.S. rival Synopsys (SNPS.O).
 There may more rough water ahead.
 (By Christopher Thompson)

 Earlier in Capital Calls: